jenskutilek/CorrettoPlugin/README.md

 ## Installation

-Install Corretto through the [Glyphs Plugin Manager](glyphsapp3://showplugin/Corretto%20Post-Processor).
+<a href="glyphsapp3://showplugin/Corretto%20Post-Processor">Install Corretto</a> through the Glyphs Plugin Manager.

 For more information, make sure to check out the [extensive documentation on the dedicated Corretto website](https://corretto.kutilek.de).